aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 "challenge_type":
 : REQUIRED.
 The type of the authorization challenge issued.
 Value is case insensitive.
+Defined in {{challenge-types}}.

 TODO: Maybe add "alternative_challenge_types" or allow the whole response to be an array in case the AS wants to let the client choose.
 Or we decide that the client indicating its preference in the request is enough flexibility.

 All additional parameters are specified by the authorization challenge type.
-This document defines the `otp` type, the `oob` type, the `recovery-code`, and the `redirect` type.

 For example: